Drive on Moscow: Reception

 Drive on Moscows iOS release received "universal acclaim" on review aggregator Metacritic, based on four reviews.

 Gamezebo said "Drive on Moscow is a triumph, a game as sweeping as the campaign it seeks to simulate.
 Shenandoah continue to single-handedly redefine the strategy genre on iOS, and you should get on board: the entry price looks steep but it's worth every penny."
 148apps wrote "Wargames have a notorious learning curve.
 Drive On Moscow tries to flatten that curve."
 4Players.de said "Beautiful design, clever mechanics that challenge the tactician.
 If you like war games, then you shouldn't miss out on this gem."
-PocketgamerUK said "Another slice of exacting, unadorned tactical play from Shenandoah, Drive on Moscow doesn't tinker much with Battle of the Bulge's mechanics, but its new setting makes for an equally worthwhile challenge."
+Pocket Gamer UK said "Another slice of exacting, unadorned tactical play from Shenandoah, Drive on Moscow doesn't tinker much with Battle of the Bulge's mechanics, but its new setting makes for an equally worthwhile challenge."

 Rock Paper Shotgun called the PC version "[...] one of 2016’s most absorbing and affordable battle sims".